 Can you choose my windlass based on the size of your boat?

 Manufacturers of windlasses provide guides based on boat length that will narrow down your choices.
 Below are sizing charts from four major windlass manufacturers.
 Actual selection should be made after reviewing your options with a competent marine consultant.

 How much power does an anchor windlass need?

 Your windlass is intended to lift the anchor and ground tackle, not pull or drag the boat.
-A typical rule of thumb is to take the total weight of your anchor plus complete anchor rode and multiply that by a factor of three to calculate maximum load the windlass may experience.
+A typical rule of thumb is to take the total weight of your anchor plus the complete anchor rode and multiply that by a factor of three to calculate the maximum load the windlass may experience.
 This number should be less than the power rating of the windlass.
-As examples, Lofrans Project 500 and 1000 models have 1075-pound and 1500-pound power ratings, and the more powerful windlass would be needed for the example given in the previous question.
+As examples, Lofrans Project 500 and 1000 models have 1075-pound and 1500-pound power ratings and the more powerful windlass would be needed for the example given in the previous question.
 However, there may be other factors to consider, and we strongly recommend that you consult marine professionals when determining what size windlass is right for your boat.

 If the power rating represents maximum load, what percentage of that is a typical working load for an anchor windlass?

 When looking at power ratings, the one-third factor applies.
 In simplest terms, for a windlass with a max load of 1500 pounds, ground tackle weight should be under 500 pounds.